jonathan-chin/mec-cs/2023-summer/slides/02-self-closing-nesting-attributes.md

 - attributes can only appear in an opening tag (or in a self closing tag)
 - attributes take the form of `key="value"`
-- no limits on how many attributes a tag can have, but only certain tags have meaning
+- no limits on how many attributes a tag can have, but only certain attributes have meaning

 ---